 Once the source of the blood supply is cut off to a fibroid, it cannot grow back.
 This doesn’t mean new fibroids can’t form, but the ones that have been treated won’t return.

 There are several alternatives to a hysterectomy for fibroid treatment.
-These include:
+USA Fibroid Centers specializes and focuses on Uterine Fibroid Embolization (also known as Uterine Artery Embolization or UAE).

 - Uterine Fibroid Embolization: A minimally-invasive, outpatient procedure that shrinks your fibroids and can eliminate painful, uncomfortable, and inconvenient symptoms

 To learn more about our minimally-invasive approach to fibroid care, simply schedule an appointment online.
 You can talk to one of our physicians today and feel at immediate ease that you’re in good hands.
 We offer dozens of clinic locations nationwide, along with telemedicine options.
-Don’t suffer from symptomatic fibroids any longer.
-Get help today!
+Women do not have to suffer from symptomatic fibroids any longer and .
+We look forward to helping you.